Skip Navigation

-Wilson Hall has been approved by The College Board to offer classes in the Advanced Placement (AP) Program.
-Each class is taught at the college level and is audited by the College Board to ensure rigor and adherence to college level curriculum standards.
-For this program, high school students across the country and around the world take AP courses and exams to challenge themselves, explore their interests, and earn college credit and placement.
-Nearly all colleges and universities in the United States grant credit and placement for qualifying AP scores.
+Each AP course is taught at the college level by specially trained faculty and is audited by the College Board to ensure rigor and alignment with college-level curriculum standards.
+Across the country and around the world, students take AP courses and exams to strengthen their academic preparation, pursue their interests, and demonstrate readiness for college-level work.
+Nearly all colleges and universities in the United States grant credit, placement, or both for qualifying AP scores.

 According to The College Board, taking AP classes can help students: